amitjohney/sylvatest/docs/security.md

 ### Internal PKI

+Sylva management cluster can be shipped with its own Root authority to serve the internal services.
+This internal PKI can be used to manage certificates of the exposed services for testing purpose.

-Sylva management cluster is shipped with its own Root authority, implemented by a cert-manager `ClusterIssuer` (see below), for which the certificate can be retrieved as follows:
+The internal PKI is implemented by a cert-manager `ClusterIssuer` (see below), for which the certificate can be retrieved as follows:

 ```shell
  kubectl -n cert-manager get secret ca-key-pair -o jsonpath='{.data.ca\.crt}' | base64 -d